Veraticus/calendar-mcp/.github/instructions/dotnet-guidelines.md

 # .NET Development Guidelines

+## .NET Version

+- Use .NET 10 for all new projects unless there is a specific requirement to use an older version

 ## Async Programming

 - Prefer `async Task` over `void` for methods that perform any asynchronous operations